Understanding Arithmetic Operators in Python

 ARITHEMATIC OPERATOR

 Python provides a set of arithmetic operators that allow you to perform mathematical computations efficiently.
-These operators work with both integers (int
+These operators work with both integers (int) and floating-point numbers (float).
+Let’s explore each of them with examples.

 Arithematic operators-Signs